Bounce Rate

 In order of impact:

-1. Fix message match — Align landing page headline exactly with traffic source copy
+- Fix message match — Align landing page headline exactly with traffic source copy.
+This alone can reduce bounce rate by 20–40% on paid campaigns.

-3. Add a relevant above-fold CTA — Give visitors an obvious next step
+- Add a relevant above-fold CTA — Give visitors an obvious next step immediately visible

-4. Segment bounce rate by source — Organic vs paid vs email may have very different rates; fix the worst source first
+- Segment bounce rate by source — Organic vs paid vs email often have very different rates; fix the worst-performing source first

-5. Run session recordings — Watch where visitors scroll, hover, and click before leaving
+- Run session recordings — Watch where visitors scroll, hover, and click before leaving.
+Tools like Hotjar, Microsoft Clarity, or one of the Hotjar alternatives give you video replays of real sessions.

 Reducing bounce rate is often less about changing the page and more about fixing traffic quality or message alignment — a core focus of CRO audits.